Bad Ideas (album): Promotion

 She promoted the album with the 'I Like (the idea of) Tour' Tour, which took place across venues in Europe and the United States throughout 2019.
 The tour featured Leadley, Chloe Lilac, daysormay, Upsahl, and MisterWives as opening acts for various dates.
 Violet further promoted the album in 2019 through performances at Lollapalooza and opening acts for AJR, Coin, and Orla Gartland.
 Violet performed live acoustic versions of Bad Ideas for WGBH-TV in Boston.

+On 1 February 2025, The UK YouTube channel, Techmoan, featured an MP3-to-cassette adapter device called "Mixxtape" by Paulthings.
+Prominently featured as one of the preloaded recordings supplied by the manufacturer are tracks and album art from "Bad Ideas."

 Reception

 Monocle said "there is something fascinating about pop that achieves a lot with very little.
 Tessa Violet's secret is in almost minimal but enthralling background beats."